Canada Work Permit, Canada Work Visa

 To be eligible to obtain a Canada Work Permit / Canada Work Visa, a foreign national must have a job offer from the Canadian employer.
 Foreign workers must generally obtain a positive Labour Market Opinion (LMO) from Service Canada, unless the work category is exempted from the LMO process.
 The Labour Market Opinion confirms that the Canadian employer is authorized to employ a foreign worker.

-In addition, the following requirements should also be met:
+In addition, the following Canada work visa requirements should also be met:

 - The applicants should prove that they intend to leave Canada at the end of the employment period